-Why Communication Skills Matter
+Why Communication Skills Are Important

-- Builds trust and rapport
+- Building trust and rapport

-- Increases clarity and productivity
+- Increasing clarity and productivity

-- Enhances leadership and influence
+- Enhancing leadership and influence

-- Reduces conflicts and promotes collaboration
+- Reducing conflicts and fostering collaboration

-- Supports career growth and networking
+- Supporting career advancement and networking

 Types of Communication Skills